 Irish immigrants who had come to the area in the 1840s to build the railroads initially performed the unskilled tasks at the quarries.
 By 1860, some 450 workers ere employed by 16 companies.
 Applications of slate expanded to include vases, washbowls, bathing tubs, fireplaces, mantelpieces, tabletops, flooring tile and stairs.

 The slate industry expanded in a series of booms and busts over the next forty years.
 By the 1900 there were nearly a thousand workers employed in 250 operating quarries.
 The 1900 to 1920 period saw Slavic and Italian immigrants working in the quarries.
 There are many descendants of these early Welsh, Irish, Slavic and Italian immigrants living in the area today.
 Some of these people progressed from workers to managers to owners of quarries.

 The great depression caused the complete collapse of the slate industry.
 Recovery after the Second World War was very slow due to the emergence of alternative roofing materials.

 Today, Poultney is the center of the Slate Valley, which straddles the New York and Vermont border and the slate industry is expanding.
-This has been due to the need to replace all those roofs installed in the 19th century, the recognition of the long life and value of slate roofs , the requirement for fire proof roofs imposed by the State of California and the revival of many of the earlier applications.
-It is estimated that the Slate Valley has 38 companies employing 200 to 300 employees and producing $40 million a year of slate products.
+This is due to the need to replace all those roofs installed in the 19th century, the recognition of the long life and value of slate roofs, the requirement for fire proof roofs imposed by the State of California, and the revival of many of the earlier applications.
+It is estimated that the Slate Valley has 38 companies employing 200-300 employees ad producing $40 million a year of slate products.